Butler County social services agencies to ask for levy renewals while aiding during coronavirus

 "This money is the most flexible of all the money we get," Rasmus said.
 "The money we get from the state and federal government is earmarked to special populations like women's treatment, K-through-12 education, toward prevention, so there's a lot of strings attached."

 When the mental health and addiction services merged in 2015 it was thought the mental health levy was restricted to mental health services.
+Butler County Prosecutor Mike Gmoser issued an opinion that addictions are classified as mental health issues so the funds could be spent for both.

 The MHARS levy expires next year but the board needs to also ask for additional money soon.
 Rasmus said if the levy fails, it can try again next year, but that doesn't give them much cushion.